 Why would the learner need or want to learn x?

 Lastly, as you interview, remember to listen more than you speak.
-And when you do speak be sure to use language that the SME understands.
-For example, you may want to steer clear of industry-specific jargon and acronyms such as: LMS, LRS, SCORM, SME, learning objectives, chunking, micro-Learning, activation, integration, real-world problems, etc. Using these types of terms will create confusion and turn off your SME.
+When you do speak be sure to use language that the SME understands.
+For example, you may want to steer clear of industry-specific jargon and acronyms such as: LMS, LRS, SCORM, SME, learning objectives, chunking, micro-learning, activation, integration, real-world problems, etc. Using these types of terms will create confusion and turn off your SME.

 #4: Show Respect

-Most subject matter experts are very busy and thus is it will be important to respect their time and use it wisely.
-Be on time and be efficient for your interview.
+Most subject matter experts are very busy and it is important to respect their time and use it wisely.
+Be on time and efficient with your interview.
 Your interview should be no longer than 30-45 minutes.
-If you need more time, ask if you can send some follow up questions via email.
+If you need more time, ask if you can send follow up questions via email.
 Be flexible and work around their schedules, not the inverse.
-Additionally, don't ask the SME to perform any administrative work such as gather and researching content.
+Additionally, don't ask the SME to perform administrative work such as gather and researching content.
 This should be done by you or someone on your team.

 After the interview, send your SME an email thanking for them for their contributions and time.
 This is important!